Nsi20/A-Data-London-Ambulance-Service-Transparency-Report-/README.md

 The dataset used for this analysis is the "London Ambulance Service Transparency Report" available on [Kaggle.](https://www.kaggle.com/datasets/imtkaggleteam/ambulance-transparency-report) It comprises NHS (National Health Service) data on spending over £25,000 in the London Ambulance Service NHS Trust.

+## Tools Used

+### Programming Language:

+Python: This entire analysis is performed using Python, a versatile language for data analysis and visualization.

+### Libraries:

+- Pandas: Used for data manipulation, cleaning, and analysis.
+It provides data structures like DataFrames for working with tabular data.
+- NumPy: Used for numerical computations, especially array operations.
+Matplotlib: Used for creating static, interactive, and animated visualizations.
+-Seaborn: Built on top of Matplotlib, Seaborn provides a higher-level interface for creating informative and attractive statistical graphics.

+### Specific Tools and Techniques:

+- Data Loading: google.colab.files is used to upload data to the Colab environment.
+- Data Cleaning: Pandas functions are used for renaming columns, converting data types, and handling missing values.
+- Data Aggregation: groupby() function in Pandas is used to group data by different categories (e.g., expense type, vendor).
+- Data Visualization: Various plot types from Matplotlib and Seaborn are used, including bar charts, line charts, heatmaps, and box plots.
+- Descriptive Statistics: Pandas functions like describe() are used for calculating summary statistics.
+- Time Series Analysis: Datetime functionalities in Pandas are used to analyze monthly and yearly trends.
+- Rolling Average: rolling() function in Pandas is used to calculate moving averages for smoothing time series data.
+- Pareto Analysis: Customized code is used to calculate and visualize the cumulative percentage of expenses and vendors.
+- Anomaly Detection: Statistical methods are applied to identify outliers based on standard deviation and thresholds.

+### Google Colab Environment:

+The project leverages the Google Colab platform, which provides a cloud-based environment for running Python code and includes pre-installed libraries for data analysis.
+[Google Colaboratory](https://colab.google/)

 ## Project Goals

-- **Descriptive Analysis:** Provide summary statistics, frequency counts, and distributions of expenses across various categories.
+- **Descriptive Analysis:** Providing summary statistics, frequency counts, and distributions of expenses across various categories.
-- **Exploratory Data Analysis:** Investigate trends and patterns in spending over time, by department, vendor, and expense type.
+- **Exploratory Data Analysis:** Investigating trends and patterns in spending over time, by department, vendor, and expense type.
-- **Vendor Analysis:** Identify top vendors and their contribution to overall expenses.
+- **Vendor Analysis:** Identifying top vendors and their contribution to overall expenses.
-- **Departmental Analysis:** Analyze expense distribution across different departments.
+- **Departmental Analysis:** Analyzing expense distribution across different departments.
-- **Time-Series Analysis:** Explore monthly and yearly expense trends and forecast future expenses.
+- **Time-Series Analysis:** Exploring monthly and yearly expense trends and forecast future expenses.
-- **Outlier Detection:** Identify and analyze unusual or potentially problematic expenses.
+- **Outlier Detection:** Identifying and analyzing unusual or potentially problematic expenses.
-- **Cost Reduction Opportunities:** Highlight areas where potential cost savings can be achieved.
+- **Cost Reduction Opportunities:** Highlighting areas where potential cost savings can be achieved.

 ## Methodology